iterative/dvc.org/content/docs/start/experiments.md

 ### 💡 Expand to see what this command does.

-`dvc exp apply` is similar to `dvc checkout` but it works with experiments that have not been manually committed to the Git repo.
+`dvc exp apply` is similar to `dvc checkout` but it works with experiments.
 DVC tracks everything in the pipeline for each experiment (parameters, metrics, dependencies, and outputs) and can later retrieve it as needed.

 Check that `scores.json` reflects the metrics in the table above: